Alexis Jones: Survivor

 In 2007, Jones auditioned for the reality competition show Survivor: Micronesia — Fans vs. Favorites.
 Although she had missed the deadline for auditioning, she begged producers to meet with her in hopes of getting on the show that season.
 She was ultimately cast as one of the 20 players competing on Fans vs. Favorites, which aired in the Spring of 2008.

-Jones was initially placed on the Airai tribe, which consisted of ten brand new players, or "Fans;" while the opposing tribe, Malakal, consisted of ten returning players, or "Favorites."
+Jones was initially placed on the Airai tribe, which consisted of ten brand new players, or "Fans;" while the opposing tribe, Malakal, consisted of ten returning players, or "Favorites".
 She remained on Airai even during the tribal switch on Day 12.
 Prior to the Day 22 merge, she became part of a Final Four alliance with fellow Fan Natalie Bolton, new Airai tribemate Parvati Shallow, and Favorite Amanda Kimmel.
-Favorite Cirie Fields later joined this alliance, which would come to be known as the "Black Widow Brigade."
+Favorite Cirie Fields later joined this alliance, which would come to be known as the "Black Widow Brigade".

 On Day 31, Jones won the Loved Ones reward challenge, which allowed her to take a trip to Jellyfish Lake with her brother Nathan; she invited Fields and her husband, and Bolton and her mother, to come along as well.
 Jones also got to send another castaway to Exile Island, and when Kimmel volunteered to be exiled, Jones obliged.
 But while she was on the reward, Kimmel found a clue on Exile Island to the whereabouts of a hidden immunity idol.

-When Jones got back to camp, she and her alliance plotted to vote out Erik Reichenbach, the last male castaway remaining following the medical evacuation of James Clement earlier in the day.
-On Day 33, though, Reichenbach would win immunity, for the second straight time, meaning that the Black Widow Brigade would have to vote out one of its own that night.
-A majority of the alliance, including Jones, decided to target Kimmel after learning that she did not find the idol on Exile Island.
-But at Tribal Council, Kimmel surprised everyone by playing a hidden immunity idol, which cancelled all four votes against her.
-As it turned out, Kimmel, with the help of Shallow, found the idol after telling her alliance that she hadn't found it.
-The idol was hidden at camp, per Kimmel's Exile Island clue.
-As a result, Kimmel was safe, and since Jones received the only other two elimination votes, it was Jones who ended up being voted out in sixth place, as the fifteenth person eliminated from the game, and the fifth member of the jury.

 At the Final Tribal Council, Kimmel and Shallow were the two remaining finalists.
 During the jury questioning, Jones asked Shallow to explain why the latter might be better suited than Kimmel to be a role model for young girls.
-Jones also asked Kimmel to identify a part of Kimmel’s game that was genuine.
+Jones also asked Kimmel to identify a part of Kimmel's game that was genuine.
 In the end, Jones cast her vote for Shallow to win Sole Survivor.